cixtor/slackapi/README.md

 - [x] `groups.open` - Opens a private channel.
 - [x] `groups.purgeHistory` - Deletes history of messages and events from a private channel.
 - [x] `groups.rename` - Renames a private channel.
+- [ ] `groups.replies` - Retrieve a thread of messages posted to a private channel
 - [x] `groups.setPurpose` - Sets the purpose for a private channel.
 - [x] `groups.setRetention` - Sets the retention time of the messages.
 - [x] `groups.setTopic` - Sets the topic for a private channel.